 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name six reasons a teenager may attempt or commit suicide.
+-Name six reasons why an adolescent may attempt or commit suicide.

--Name five emotional reactions clients may experience following a teenager’s suicide.
+-Name five emotional responses clients may experience following a teenager’s suicide.

--Name five concepts regarding denial following a teenager’s suicide.
+-Explain two concepts regarding family interventions following a suicide.

 -Name four types of reactions the siblings of a teenager who commits suicide may exhibit.